-Cultivated fields and open farmlands are located upstream of the action area on Toro Creek, and represent a potential source of threats to habitat and steelhead in the action area.
+Cultivated fields and open farmlands are located upstream of the action area on Old Creek.
+Agricultural conversions of floodplains are recurring sources of threats to instream habitat.
 There is potential for increased turbidity or nutrient loading due to runoff from agriculture areas adjacent to the creek.
-High turbidity concentrations, if occurring, can cause fish mortality, reduce fish feeding efficiency and decrease food availability (Berg and Northcote 1985; McLeay et al. 1987; Gregory and Northcote 1993; Velagic 1995).
+High turbidity concentrations can cause fish mortality, reduce fish feeding efficiency and decrease food availability (Berg and Northcote 1985; McLeay et al. 1987; Gregory and Northcote 1993; Velagic 1995).
 Agricultural runoff can transfer nutrients and pesticides to the creek, which can in turn lower dissolved oxygen levels by increasing algae growth in streams and decreasing forage for steelhead (Spence et al. 1996).